Michael-Mazar/BCI4ALS/README.md

 1. Open all dependencies (OpenBCI, etc.)
 2. Run `MI_online_predict.m` (this is the backend part, which runs a TCP server)
-3. Run `gui/main.py` (the frontend, GUI application)
+3. Run `python gui/main.py` (the frontend, GUI application); be sure that the virtual environment is activated!
 4. In the GUI, click on the *prediction* button
-5. In the *prediction* screen, click on *start recording* .
+5. In the *prediction* screen, click on *Start* .
 This will send a "start recording" request to the Matlab server, and will return a prediction (e.g., a number that represents "right", "left", "idle") to the GUI, which will then graphically present the relevant response (e.g., "Yes" or "No")

 ***